-No. Powers and Duties Delegation Exercised By Origin and Extent of Delegation Checks and Balances Services Manager or the Development Management Principal Planning Officer in accordance with the Council's procedures 167/ 168 NOT USED 169 To confirm an unopposed Tree Preservation Order.
-Corporate Director for Growth, Enterprise and Environment / Managing Director / Corporate Director for Adults and Communities Assistant Director Growth & Enterprise, the Head of Planning and Development, the Development Services Manager or the Development Management Principal Planning Officer in accordance with the Council's procedures Regulatory Committee Delegated 170 All powers relating to the protection of hedgerows and Corporate Director for Regulatory Committee
+No. Powers and Duties Delegation Exercised By Origin and Extent of Delegation Checks and Balances the Development Management Principal Planning Officer in accordance with the Council's procedures 167/ 168 NOT USED 169 To confirm an unopposed Tree Preservation Order.
+Executive Director for Growth, Enterprise and Environment / Managing Director / Executive Director for Adults and Communities Assistant Director Growth & Enterprise, the Head of Planning and Development, the Development Services Manager or the Development Management Principal Planning Officer in accordance with the Council's procedures Regulatory Committee Delegated

-No. Powers and Duties Delegation Exercised By Origin and Extent of Delegation Checks and Balances to determine submissions under the Hedgerows Regulations 1997.
-Growth, Enterprise and Environment / Managing Director / Corporate Director for Adults and Communities Assistant Director Growth & Enterprise, the Head of Planning and Development, the Development Services Manager or the Development Management Principal Planning Officer in accordance with the Council's procedures Delegated 170A To determine whether tree preservation orders under the Town and Country Planning Act 1990 or any future modification or re-enactment thereof should be made.
-Corporate Director for Growth, Enterprise and Environment / Managing Director / Corporate Director for Adults and Communities, Assistant Director Growth & Enterprise, the Head of Planning and Development, the Development Services Manager or the Development Management Principal Regulatory Committee Delegated
+No. Powers and Duties Delegation Exercised By Origin and Extent of Delegation Checks and Balances 170 All powers relating to the protection of hedgerows and to determine submissions under the Hedgerows Regulations 1997.
+Executive Director for Growth, Enterprise and Environment / Managing Director / Executive Director for Adults and Communities Assistant Director Growth & Enterprise, the Head of Planning and Development, the Development Services Manager or the Development Management Principal Planning Officer in accordance with the Council's procedures Regulatory Committee Delegated 170A To determine whether tree preservation orders under the Town and Country Planning Act 1990 or any future modification or re-enactment thereof should be made.
+Executive Director for Growth, Enterprise and Environment / Managing Director / Executive Director for Adults and Communities, Assistant Director Growth & Enterprise, the Head of Planning and Development, the Development Services Manager or the Development Regulatory Committee Delegated

-No. Powers and Duties Delegation Exercised By Origin and Extent of Delegation Checks and Balances Planning Officer in accordance with the Council's procedures For all Buildings Regulations Applications 171 To exercise the Council's functions in relation to applications for building regulation consent, inspection of work in progress and enforcement of the building regulations.
-Corporate Director for Growth, Enterprise and Environment / Managing Director / Corporate Director for Adults and Communities Assistant Director Growth & Enterprise, the Head of Planning and Development, the Building Control Manager or the Principal Building Control Surveyor Executive Delegated 172 To fix and recover charges for the performance of Building Regulations functions.
-Corporate Director for Growth, Enterprise and Environment / Managing Director / Corporate Director for Adults and Communities Assistant Director Growth & Enterprise, the Head of Planning and Development, the Building Control Manager or the Executive Delegated

-No. Powers and Duties Delegation Exercised By Origin and Extent of Delegation Checks and Balances Principal Building Control Surveyor 173 To make observations on behalf of the Council to the Secretary of State where applications under the Building Regulations are made jointly for determination under Section 16(10) of the 1984 Building Act in respect of conformity of plans.
-Corporate Director for Growth, Enterprise and Environment / Managing Director / Corporate Director for Adults and Communities Assistant Director Growth & Enterprise, the Head of Planning and Development, the Building Control Manager or the Principal Building Control Surveyor Executive Delegated 174 Make observations to the Secretary of State on applications under the Building Regulations under appeal against refusal to dispense with or relax Building Regulations.
-Corporate Director for Growth, Enterprise and Environment / Managing Director / Corporate Director for Adults and Communities Assistant Director Growth & Enterprise, the Head of Planning and Development, the Building Control Manager or the Principal Building Control Surveyor Executive Delegated 174A To initiate and carry out enforcement action in regard to Corporate Director for Executive
+No. Powers and Duties Delegation Exercised By Origin and Extent of Delegation Checks and Balances

+Management Principal

+Planning Officer in

+accordance with the

+Council's procedures

+For all Buildings Regulations Applications

+171 To exercise the Council's functions in relation to Executive Director for Executive

+applications for building regulation consent, inspection Growth, Enterprise Delegated

+of work in progress and enforcement of the building and Environment /

+regulations.
+Managing Director /

+Executive Director for

+Adults and

+Communities

+Assistant Director

+Growth & Enterprise,

+the Head of Planning

+and Development, the

+Building Control

+Manager or the

+Principal Building

+Control Surveyor

+172 To fix and recover charges for the performance of Executive Director for Executive

+Building Regulations functions.
+Growth, Enterprise Delegated

+and Environment /

+Managing Director /

+Executive Director for

+Adults and

+Communities

+Assistant Director

+Growth & Enterprise,

+the Head of Planning

+and Development, the

+Building Control

+No. Powers and Duties Delegation Exercised By Origin and Extent of Delegation Checks and Balances

+Manager or the

+Principal Building

+Control Surveyor

+173 To make observations on behalf of the Council to the Executive Director for Executive

+Secretary of State where applications under the Growth, Enterprise Delegated

+Building Regulations are made jointly for determination and Environment /

+under Section 16(10) of the 1984 Building Act in Managing Director /

+respect of conformity of plans.
+Executive Director for

+Adults and

+Communities

+Assistant Director

+Growth & Enterprise,

+the Head of Planning

+and Development, the

+Building Control

+Manager or the

+Principal Building

+Control Surveyor

+174 Make observations to the Secretary of State on Executive Director for Executive

+applications under the Building Regulations under Growth, Enterprise Delegated

+appeal against refusal to dispense with or relax Building and Environment /

+Regulations.
+Managing Director /

+Executive Director for

+Adults and

+Communities

+Assistant Director

+Growth & Enterprise,

+the Head of Planning

+and Development, the

+Building Control Manager or the

+Principal Building

+Control Surveyor

+Control Surveyor 1